Common conditions women don't talk about

 Nearly 1 in 3 women experiences a pelvic health issue in her lifetime.
-Many suffer in silence, too embarrassed to talk with their doctor or believing pelvic health issues like urinary incontinence, pelvic organ prolapse, pain with intercourse or pelvic pain are just a normal part of aging.
-They are not just a normal part of aging and most conditions are very treatable.
+Problems with bladder control, urinary incontinence and pelvic organ prolapse (vaginal prolapse) are common and often life-limiting conditions rarely discussed.
+Many women suffer in silence, too embarrassed to talk with their doctor, thinking they are alone in these problems or incorrectly believing these conditions are just a normal part of aging.
+They are common, but are not normal, and most are very treatable, often without surgery or with minimally-invasive procedures.

-Speak confidentially with our pelvic health nurse navigator, a registered nurse who can help guide you to the appropriate evaluation and treatment options based on your needs.
-To reach the Pelvic Health Nurse Navigator, call 314-205-6654.
+Speak confidentially with a registered nurse who can help guide you to the appropriate evaluation and treatment options based on your needs, as well as provide referral to a specialist.
+Call 314-205-6654.

 Total Control™ Fitness and Educational Pelvic Health Program

-St. Luke's Hospital is the exclusive St. Louis provider of Total Control, a fitness and educational pelvic health program that integrates specialized core training exercises, education and lifestyle modifications to help women improve their pelvic health and wellness.
-It can provide life-changing benefits including:
+Through personalized, hands-on instruction, this program integrates specialized core training exercises, education and lifestyle modifications to help women improve their pelvic health and wellness.